-If a student wishes to inspect their educational records, they simply visit the Registrar's office in the Professional Center and make a request to see their files.
-Students may review their files in the office of the Registrar, but may not remove any data from their files.
+If a student wishes to inspect their educational records, they can simply visit the Registrar's office in the Professional Center in the main campus and make a request to see their files.
+Students may review their files in the office of the Registrar but may not remove any data from their files.